-Response-guided neoadjuvant chemo beneficial in breast CASeptember 7th, 2013 in Cancer /
+Response-guided neoadjuvant chemo beneficial in breast CASeptember 7, 2013 in Medicine & Health / Cancer

 (HealthDay)—For patients with early breast cancer, a response-guided neoadjuvant chemotherapy approach seems beneficial, according to a study published online Sept.
 3 in the Journal of Clinical Oncology.